Graph Isomorphism Testing¶

 This has three practical consequences:

 - Metric output.
-1-WL says "same or different"; DRESS says "how similar."
-Every binary same/different test becomes a similarity query, and every colour histogram becomes a real-valued distribution.
+2-WL says "same or different"; DRESS says "how similar."
+Every binary same/different test becomes a similarity query, and every color histogram becomes a real-valued distribution.

 - Edge granularity.
-1-WL assigns one colour per node; DRESS assigns one value per edge, giving a strictly finer structural fingerprint.
+2-WL assigns one color per vertex pair; DRESS assigns one value per edge, giving a compact structural fingerprint.

 - Downstream utility.
 Continuous values can be thresholded, ranked, clustered, or fed directly into ML pipelines - none of which is possible with a discrete partition.

 DRESS achieves 100 % accuracy on standard isomorphism benchmarks (MiVIA, IsoBench).
-Original-DRESS is provably strictly more powerful than 1-WL: it distinguishes the prism graph from \(K_{3,3}\), a pair that 1-WL provably cannot separate (see Theorem 1 in the k-DRESS paper).
-It still fails on CFI constructions and strongly regular graphs with identical parameters, the same upper limits as 1-WL.
-See Properties — WL comparison for a detailed side-by-side table.
+Original-DRESS matches 2-WL: it distinguishes the prism graph from \(K_{3,3}\), a pair that 1-WL cannot separate but 2-WL can (see Theorem 1 in the DRESS paper).
+Original-DRESS fails on CFI constructions and strongly regular graphs with identical parameters, but higher-order Δ^k-DRESS overcomes both; see CFI Staircase and Large-scale SRG separation below.
+See Properties - WL comparison for a detailed side-by-side table.

 The prism graph (\(C_3 \square K_2\)) and \(K_{3,3}\) are both 3-regular on 6 nodes with 9 edges.
-WL-1 assigns all nodes the same colour in both graphs (every node has degree 3 and all neighbour multisets are identical), so it cannot distinguish them.
+1-WL assigns all nodes the same color in both graphs (every node has degree 3 and all neighbor multisets are identical), so it cannot distinguish them.

 DRESS succeeds because it operates on edges, not nodes.
-In the prism, triangle edges share a common neighbour while matching edges do not; these structurally different roles produce different DRESS values.
-In \(K_{3,3}\), no two adjacent nodes share a common neighbour, so all edges are structurally equivalent.
+In the prism, triangle edges share a common neighbor while matching edges do not; these structurally different roles produce different DRESS values.
+In \(K_{3,3}\), no two adjacent nodes share a common neighbor, so all edges are structurally equivalent.

 from dress import dress_fit